 This orf is only found in a few other NPVs: PlxyNPV, ChchNPV, and RoMNPV, and TnSNPV.
-A homolog is also found in ascoviruses, e.g., T. ni ascovirus (E = 3e-10).
+A homolog is also found in ascoviruses, e.g., T. niascovirus (E = 3e-10).
 It is not found in the BmNPV or the HaSNPV genomes.

 This small orf encoding 53 aa is only found in two other NPVs that are AcMNPV variants: PlxyNPV and RoMNPV.
 This gene is not found in the BmNPV or HaSNPV genomes.
+Hhpred (189) indicates that Ac85 is structurally similar to a carbohydrate esterase with a probability of about 90%.